 Contact our Niger support office to talk about our work.

-Established in 2014, Niger is our newest country programme, and one that could have huge impact in a country that is projected to be the second most populous nation in West Africa by 2050.
+Established in 2014, Niger is one of our newest country programme, and one that could have huge impact in a country that is projected to be the second most populous nation in West Africa by 2050.

 Niger is facing daunting challenges as one of the poorest countries in the world.
 Having one of the highest maternal mortality rates and the highest fertility rate in the region, the fast growing population is increasingly young, with 50% being under the age of 15.